Does renters insurance cover that? 10 FAQs answered

 7. Will renters insurance cover food loss?

 “If your fridge or freezer breaks, or if it’s affected by a loss of electricity supply and your food or medicine spoils and needs to be thrown out, we’ll cover up to $500 towards the cost to replace these,” Colosimo says.

 8. Will renters insurance cover a broken TV?

-“We’ll cover the cost of an accidentally broken TV screen only if you’ve chosen the Accidental Damage optional benefit as part of your Contents cover.
+“We’ll cover the cost of an accidentally broken TV screen only if you’ve chosen the Accidental Damage cover as part of your contents cover.
 Other similar items that would be covered include glassware, crockery or vases,” Colosimo says.

 9. Will renters insurance cover dog bites?

 “Yes, if your dog bites someone, the vet and medical bills may be claimed as part of your renters or contents insurance,” Colosimo says.

 That’s because renters insurance also includes a largely little-known type of cover called liability insurance, which dog bites or pet damage to another person’s property falls under.

 “Liability insurance also can protect you from liability if a person is accidentally injured in your home or if you or a family member accidentally injure someone outside your home.
 It also provides protection if you, a family member, or your pet, causes loss or damage to another person’s property,” he adds.

 This insurance also extends to accidental injury to others outside your home, whether in Australia or overseas, so if you accidentally injure a person on holidays and you’re found liable, associated medical costs up to $30 million may be covered.